 The prairie provinces boast the youngest population

-Opposite the rest of the nation, the Prairie Provinces aren’t showing signs of rapid aging trends.
-In fact, the Prairies represent Canada’s youngest provinces.
-No large cities in the Prairies has a senior population exceeding 35 percent.
-In fact, Moose Jaw, Alberta is the region’s “oldest city,” with just 33 percent of its population over the age of 55.
+Opposite the rest of the nation, the Prairie Provinces aren’t showing signs of rapid ageing trends.
+The Prairies represent Canada’s youngest provinces.
+No large cities in the Prairies have a senior population exceeding 35 percent.
+Moose Jaw, Alberta is the region’s “oldest city,” with just 33 percent of its population over the age of 55.

 Edmonton, Regina and Winnipeg represent three of the youngest provincial capitals in Canada, as well.
 All three of these cities have senior populations representing less than 30 percent of their total population.